You've probably heard of APIs, but could you explain to someone else what they are?

 = allows you to navigate an array

 Let's look at the first part of our JSON.
-It starts with an array, then inside that array is an object, and inside that object is a property called meanings
+It starts with an array, then inside that array is an object, and inside that object is a key called meanings

 .